for width check

 Royally Romantic Night ~ You can make this an uberly romantic celebration with your special someone.
 Go to bed early, get up in the middle the night, and just lay in bed together watching the wedding.
 Do it up right and have your favorite fancy treats and champagne or, better yet, stay overnight in a nice hotel with a beautiful city or water view and watch from there.
 Why not?
 Usually, we waste our nice hotel stays…sleeping.
 We can do that back in our humdrum bedroom the next day.

-And, lastly, my favorite (admittedly self-serving) suggestion for celebrating is to join our Royal Wedding Facebook Hop and celebrate along with 25 best-selling historical romance authors who’ll be giving away prizes all weekend.
-There will even be live posts from Windsor Castle the week before, author-made insider videos of the castle and the church, and live author chats during the wedding.
+And, lastly, my favorite (admittedly self-serving) suggestion for celebrating is to join our Royal Wedding Facebook Hop and celebrate along with 21 best-selling and award winning historical romance authors who’ll be giving away prizes and posting their favorite wedding photos all weekend.

 Whatever you choose, it’s going to be a fun weekend.
-And, if you want to know more about the places that are important to Meghan and Harry, such as Kensington Palace or Windsor Castle, consider getting yourself a copy of my Romance Readers Guide to Historic London, and you can read my previous article, American Royalty — 5 Americans Who’ve Married Up for more information on Meghan and Harry’s relationship.
+And, if you want to know more about the places that are important to the bride and groom, such as Windsor Castle, consider getting yourself a copy of my Romance Readers Guide to Historic London, and you can read my other article, American Royalty — 5 Americans Who’ve Married Up for more royal love affairs.

 Photos in the public domain.
 Painting by Thomas Sutherland, 1819.